-Fig Garden Fire Protection District (the District) was organized in 1960 upon the approval of the Board of Supervisors of Fresno County.
-The District was organized to provide needed structural fire protection to the Fig Garden area of Fresno County.
-The District has contracted with the City of Fresno for the delivery of fire protection services (see Note 9 for more details).
+Fig Garden Fire Protection District (the "District") was organized in 1960 upon the approval of the Board of Supervisors of Fresno County.
+The District was organized to serve the Fig Garden area of Fresno County.
 As the District is a governmental unit, it is exempt from federal and California taxes on income.